Bhaikko/mait-project/README.md

 *Database*
 * Mysql (For Production Build)
 * Sqlite (For Development Build)
+* Redis (For both Production and Development Build to store sessions on server)

 ## Getting Started
 ### npm along with nodejs must be installed.